Effect of modeling subject-specific cortical folds on brain injury risk prediction under blunt impact loading: Materials and Methods

 \subsection{Injury Metrics}

-To quantify the effect of cortical folds on mTBI risk assessment, we compare different injury metrics obtained from the gyrencephalic and lissencephalic model simulations for each subject.
+To quantify the effect of cortical folds on mTBI risk assessment, we compare different tissue-level injury metrics obtained from the gyrencephalic and lissencephalic model simulations for each subject.
+Previous studies have used the strain and strain rate in the brain tissue from FE simulations with mTBI risk \cite{gabler2016assessment,wu2021head,margulies1992proposed,zhang2024objective}.
 The FE simulations in Abaqus/Explicit provided the maximum principal logarithmic strain (MPS) and maximum principal logarithmic strain rate (MPSR) at each material (element) and time point \cite{carlsen2021quantitative}.

-An element was flagged as damaged after the MPS at its location exceeded 0.15 \cite{carlsen2021quantitative}.
+An element was flagged as damaged after the MPS at its location exceeded 0.15, based on experimental neuronal injury thresholds \cite{hajiaghamemar2020head,bain2000tissue,bar2016strain,estrada2021neural,gonzalez2024cortical,cullen2007strain}.
 A cumulative strain damage measure (CSDM15) was calculated as the fraction of the damaged elements' volume to the total brain tissue volume.
-Similarly, we also calculated the peak maximum principal strain rate (PMPSR) for all the elements in a model, and cumulative strain damage measure (CSRDM50) based on elements exceeding PMPSR of 50 s$^{-1}$.
+We also calculated the cumulative strain rate damage measure (CSRDM50) based on elements exceeding MPSR of 50 s$^{-1}$ for a representative case.

+Since the peak MPS at a given material point occurs at different times in the two models, we calculated the time-invariant peak strain distribution for a given simulation as the peak MPS experienced by an element over the whole duration of the head acceleration simulation (30 ms) \cite{upadhyay2024effect}.
+We refer to this time-invariant peak MPS distribution as just `the MPS distribution' in the following sections, unless otherwise stated.
+This allows the comparison of peak strain experienced at the same anatomical locations between the two models, i.e. the similarity of strain distribution.
+We also calculated the time-invariant peak MPSR distributions for a representative case.

-To study the effect of cortical folds on the overall global response of the brain during the head acceleration event, we compare the highest strains and strain rates developed anywhere within the brain tissue at any point during the simulation in the gyrencephalic and lissencephalic models of a given subject.
-The FE simulations were post-processed to obtain the 95th percentile of the MPS (MPS95) and MPSR (MPSR95) to provide the highest MPS and MPSR within the whole brain (instead of the 100th percentile, which is commonly avoided in complex biological FE models to avoid numerical artifacts).
+To study the effect of cortical folds on the overall global response of the brain during a head acceleration event, we compare the highest strains and strain rates developed anywhere within the brain tissue at any point during the simulation in the gyrencephalic and lissencephalic models of a given subject.
+The FE simulations were post-processed to provide the 95th percentile of the MPS (MPS95) and MPSR (MPSR95) (instead of the 100th percentile, which is commonly avoided in complex biological FE models to avoid numerical artifacts).

-Since the peak MPS (or MPSR) at a given anatomical point in the brain occurs at different times in the two models, we calculated the peak MPS (PMPS) experienced by the element over the whole duration of the head acceleration simulation (30 ms) \cite{upadhyay2024effect}.
-PMPS allowed the comparison of the peak strain experienced by the elements at the same anatomical locations in the two models, i.e. the similarity of the PMPS distribution.